 At SJSU, the EARC is the administrative office charged with collecting confidential medical and professional verification of an employee’s disability.
 The EARC maintains confidential employee files; these files are kept separate from Human Resources and Faculty Affairs.

 Confidentiality regarding an employee’s disability and employment accommodation(s) must be maintained at all times.
-Confidentiality commences as soon as an employee discloses his/her disability to an EARC representative and/or to his/her manager/supervisor.
+Confidentiality commences as soon as an employee discloses their disability to an EARC representative and/or to their manager/supervisor.
 Upon the recommendation of reasonable and appropriate employment accommodation(s), confidentiality is maintained throughout the duration of employment at SJSU.